rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 git push
 ```

+Connect ArgoCD to your Git Repository
+- Login ArgoCD WebUI
+- Settings -> Repository
+- Select the `+CONNECT REPO USING HTTPS`
+- Add you git repo, credentials, save.

-install all the tooling in UJ (only bootstrap, and Jenkins at this stage..)
+Install all the tooling in UJ (only bootstrap, and Jenkins at this stage..)
 ```bash
 helm upgrade --install uj --namespace ${TEAM_NAME}-ci-cd .
 ```
 show namespaces & Jenkins spinning up via ArgoCD

-show resources in the cluster
+Show resources in the cluster
 ```bash
 oc get projects | grep ${TEAM_NAME}
 ```